bridgekat/zenith/README.md

     - [ ] Resolution and other "disjunctive-prove"/"conjunctive-refutation" methods (for generating instantiations; requires tableau to translate)
     - [ ] Higher-order unification
     - [ ] Equational reasoning
-    - [ ] Try applying machine learning (could be a third year individual project...)
+    - [ ] Try applying machine learning (could be a final year individual project...)
   - [ ] Proof transformation
     - [ ] "Definition erasure" for exporting proofs
     - [ ] Exporting proofs to MM0 (first-order only)